Artis26/excel_sheet/README.md

 OR

-You can just type in terminal `php public/short.php` and find `demo.xlsx` file in public directory. :)
+You can just type in terminal `php public/short.php` and find `demo.xlsx` file in public directory. <br>
 By changing year and month you will change what year and month is generated.